 Learn about the steps being taken to move towards sufficient, predictable and sustained funding.

-In July 2017, ten new principles were announced that will guide the work required to fulfill the government's commitment to renewed relationships with First Nations, Inuit, and Métis.
+In July 2017, 10 new principles were announced that will guide the work required to fulfill the government's commitment to renewed relationships with First Nations, Inuit, and Métis.

 Learn about the proposed settlement for resolving Sixties Scoop litigation.